The Seafood Industry Climate Awards

 Stacy Schultz

-Director Marketing and Sustainability Coordinator - Fortune Fish and Gourmet, Board Member of SeaPact Foundation
+Director of Marketing and Sustainability Coordinator at Fortune Fish and Gourmet & Board Member of SeaPact Foundation

 smoked salmon charity judge